-TheraSpecs are divine on the eyes for photophobia.
+TheraSpecs are divine on the eyes for migraine and fibromyalgia photophobia.
 I absolutely, fundamentally love them in every way humanly possible.
 I can’t state that enough.

-I actually forget I am wearing them altogether until someone remarks on how ‘cool’ they are.
-I suppose ‘coolness’ is a unintentionally side effect but I am all good with that.
-Migraine fashion statement and all.
+I actually forget I am wearing them all together until someone remarks on how ‘cool’ they are.
+I suppose ‘coolness’ is an unintentionally side effect but I am all good with that.
+A migraine fashion statement and all.

 They are superb on the photophobia.
 Softening the light so that it isn’t painful.
 I can work on the computer for long durations.
 Not worry about the lights on in the house or the windows open… which I am sure my spouse enjoys particularly.